pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p class="location">Modify the 2nd bullet in the bulleted list as follows:</p>

 <p>In a tagged PDF, all structure elements shall be in at least one of the standard structure namespaces or in a namespace identified in 14.8.6.3, “Other namespaces”.
-An element shall be considered to be in one of these namespaces if:<p>
+An element shall be considered to be in one of these namespaces if:</p>

 <ul>
 <li>they directly identify one of these namespaces through their NS entry;</li>